taikedz/tinyrss-dockers/README.md

 ## Usage

-Edit `containers/tinyrss-mariadb/environment-vars` and adjust the passwords as required
+Edit `environment-vars` and adjust the passwords as required ; also ensure that the desired domain name is added for certbot

 The following script performs the build, creation and execution of services.

-	bash ./build-and-run.sh
+	./run.sh build

 Notably, the `tinyrss-web` step will take a while on the `git-clone` job, be patient !

+Start and stop the containers:

+	./run.sh start
+	./run.sh stop

 You can now go to [http://localhost/](http://localhost/) to configure the application

-The database host is `db`, the rest is as configured in the `environment-vars` file previously mentioned.
+The database host is `db`, the rest is as configured in the `environment-vars` file.